SPARK Elementary Religious Education (Grades 1-5)

 An Overview of our annual Elementary Summer Religion Program (in June):

-Shortly after the Sumer Program ends in June, Mrs. Frances tweaks and links the make-up packets below.
-She typically mails a letter to parents in late June or early July to let them know that the packets have been updated and are ready for download.
+Shortly after the Summer Program ends in June, the make-up packets are linked below.
+A flocknote message will be sent in late June or early July to inform parents that the make-up packets have been updated and are ready for download.

 NOTE: In recent years, we have been fortunate to retain the volunteer help of a retired nurse or "Camp Mom" to help us address the individual needs of campers throughout the ten days of the summer program.
-Having that extra support allows Mrs. Frances to focus on other daily details and periodically check in on all of the learning centers throughout each morning.
+Having that extra support allows our staff to focus on other daily details and periodically check in on all of the learning centers throughout each morning.

 The daily schedule of our 10-day Summer Program features a format similar to VBS programs.